 - What should I do if the other parent has been exposed to the virus?

-While there are no clear cut answers to these questions, there are some basic guidelines which can help you, your family, and your ex-spouse/ex-significant other, to navigate these issues.
-The first and foremost is that, as with any parenting time or custody issue, the primary focus should be on the best interest of the children.
+While there are no clear cut answers to these questions, there are some basic guidelines that can help you, your family, and your ex-spouse/ex-significant other, to navigate these issues.
+The first and foremost is that, as with any parenting time issue, the focus should be on the best interest of the child.
 For a general discussion about parenting time in Colorado, take a look at our Guide to Divorce.